 The Support.
 Don’t Punish campaign aligns with the following key messages:

 - The drug control system is broken and in need of reform.

-- People involved in the drug trade should not face harsh or disproportionate punishments.
+- People involved in the drug trade should not face harsh or disproportionate punishments, where retained.

 - The death penalty should never be imposed for drug offences.